-The upper end provides the following 5 features:
+The upper end of humerus provides the following 5 features:

 The head is smooth and rounded, and forms less than a fraction of a sphere.
 It is directed medially backwards and upwards.
 It articulates along with the glenoid cavity of scapula to create the glenohumeral (shoulder) joint.